Flavored leptogenesis and Dirac CP violation: Type-I seesaw and Casas-Ibarra parameterisation

 where, $M_{\text{diag}} \equiv \text{diag}(M_{1},M_{2},M_{3})$ and $v$ being the SM Higgs VEV.
 The light Majorana neutrino mass matrix $m_{\nu}$ can be diagonalised approximately by the unitary PMNS matrix $U_{\text{PMNS}}\simeq U$, as follows

 where, $m_{\text{diag}} \equiv \text{diag}(m_{1},m_{2},m_{3})$, with the mixing matrix $U$ having the following form,

 where, we define $c_{ij} = \cos{\theta_{ij}}, \; s_{ij} = \sin{\theta_{ij}}$ as the $\sin$ and $\cos$ of the three mixing angles for three lepton generations and $\delta$ as the leptonic Dirac CP phase.
-The diagonal matrix $U_{\text{M}}=\text{diag}(1, e^{i\alpha}, e^{i(\beta+\delta)})$ contains the undetermined Majorana CP phases $\alpha, \beta$.
+The diagonal matrix $U_{\text{M}}=\text{diag}(1, e^{i\alpha}, e^{i \beta})$ contains the undetermined Majorana CP phases $\alpha, \beta$.
 One can express the neutrino mass eigenvalues as $m^{\text{diag}}_{\nu} = \text{diag}(m_1, \sqrt{m^2_1+\Delta m_{21}^2},\sqrt{m_1^2+\Delta m_{31}^2})$ for normal hierarchy (NH) and $m^{\text{diag}}_{\nu} = \text{diag}(\sqrt{m_3^2+\Delta m_{23}^2-\Delta m_{21}^2}$, $\sqrt{m_3^2+\Delta m_{23}^2}, m_3)$ for inverted hierarchy (IH).
 A clear idea on these mass and mixing observables can be found from the global fit oscillation parameters as presented in Table \ref{tabdata}.

-Using CI parameterisation $Y_\nu$ can be expressed as the product of a unitary matrix $U_L$ and some other matrices, but now $U_L$ is completely identical with the PMNS matrix $U$.
-The CI formalism bridge the Dirac Yukawa couplings with the low energy parameters, present in the lepton mixing matrix and by the effective Majorana neutrino mass matrix.
-Hence, one can expect the low energy neutrino observables being forced to be confined within certain region of parameter space allowed by the observed value of the baryon asymmetry of the Universe.
+Using the CI parameterisation $Y_\nu$ can be expressed as the product of a unitary matrix $U_L$ and some other matrices where $U_L$ can be identified with the PMNS matrix $U$.
+It is now evident that CI formalism bridges the Dirac Yukawa coupling with the low energy parameters, present in the lepton mixing matrix.
+Hence, one can expect the low energy neutrino parameters to get restriction from the baryon asymmetry constraint.
 From Eqs.\,\ref{nondiaglightmass} and \ref{diaglightmass}, the Yukawa coupling matrix can be expressed as,